-There are many, many ways that teaching can be accomplished.
-Some important considerations are making sure the schedule is: 1) acceptable to stakeholders, 2) capable of being sustained throughout the year, 3) time sensitive in terms of length, and 4) has adequate staff to teach in the identified settings.
+There are many, many ways teaching can be accomplished.
+Some important considerations are: 1) making sure the schedule is acceptable to stakeholders educators and students teaching lessons, 2) ensuring the teaching schedule can be sustained throughout the year, 3) lessons are long enough to adequately teach the skill but short enough staff will actually make time to teach and 4) adequate staff are available to teach in the identified settings.